 Over time, the jawbone near missing teeth atrophies or can be reabsorbed.
 This normally leaves a poor quantity and quality of bone, making it ill-suited for placement of dental implants.
 In situations like these, most patients are not candidates for placement of dental implants.

-Today, however, we are able to grow bone when needed.
+Today, however, we are able to grow new bone when needed.
 This gives us the opportunity to place implants of proper length and width.
 It also provides an opportunity to restore functionality and aesthetic appearance.
-Bone grafting can repair implant sites with inadequate bone structure from previous extractions, gum disease, or injuries.
+Bone grafting is a process that can repair implant sites with inadequate bone structure from previous extractions, gum disease, or injuries.

 Sinus Lift Procedure

 A sinus lift procedure is used for patients who need dental implants but have thin sinus floors.
 Dental implants need bone to be present to hold them in place.
 When the sinus floor is very thin, it is not possible to place dental implants.
 To correct this, the surgeon enters the sinus from where the upper teeth used to be.
 These sinus bone grafts are performed to replace bone in the posterior upper jaw.

 The sinus membrane is lifted and donor bone is inserted into the floor of the sinus.
 After several months of healing, the bone becomes part of the patient’s jaw.
 After the jaw is healed, dental implants can be inserted and stabilized in the new sinus bone.
 The sinus graft makes it possible to have dental implants when before, the only option was to wear loose dentures.

 If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant well, sinus augmentations and implant placement can sometimes be performed as a single procedure.
 If not enough bone is available, the sinus augmentation will have to be performed first, then the graft will have to mature for several months, depending upon the type of graft material used.
 Once the graft has matured, the implants can be placed.